alemarostica/my-neovim-config/README.md

 This config assumes that you have Nerd Fonts v3.0.0 or higher.
 If you are using an older version then please update your [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) otherwise there will be missing or wrong glyphs

 # Dependencies
-This specific config requires a number of binaries installed on the device to support LSP, formatting alnd linting.
+This specific config requires a number of binaries installed on the device.
 Namely:
-- asmfmt
-- asm-lsp
-- bash-language-server
-- black
-- clangd
-- clang-format
-- cmake-language-server
-- cmakelang
-- codelldb
-- cpplint
-- cpptools
-- csharp-language-server
-- dockerfile-language-server
-- eslint_d
-- flake8
-- json-lsp
-- jsonlint
-- lua-language-server
-- luacheck
-- prettier
-- pyright
+- unzip
-- rust-analyzer
+- wget
-- rust-tools
+- curl
-- shellcheck
+- gzip
-- shfmt
+- tar
-- stylua
+- bash (DUH)
-- yaml-language-server
+- sh (DUH)
-- yamllint
+- ripgrep

-Good luck figuring out which one is installed in which way.
+- A clipboard tool (xclip)

 **NOTE** make sure you have [node](https://nodejs.org/en/) installed.
+**NOTE** perl provider and Neovim::Ext cpan modules might should be installed **NOTE** Ruby provider and "neovim" gem should be installed **NOTE** python3 venv must be setup
 Also run ```:checkhealth``` and setup everything according to the results.